 SLOW PITCH JIGGING

-This technique has recently gained a wide popularity and can be seen in the Facebook and Instagram accounts of all the cool-kids at the moment.
+This technique has recently gained wide popularity and can be seen in the Facebook and Instagram accounts of all the cool-kids at the moment.
 It is a very active way to fish and proves deadly on all manner of species encountered in shallow to medium depths.

-For whatever reason, the magical depth tends to be around 15-35m where concentrtions of fish can be found at depths suitable for this technqiue to be successfully fished.
+For whatever reason, the magical depth tends to be around 15-35m where concentrations of fish can be found at depths suitable for this technqiue to be successfully fished.
 So many of the iconic sportfish of the far north are found within these depths, dramatically pushing up the species count during many a trip.

 After trying the jig with a bare-assist hook on the first few drops, guides will often 'sauce-up' your jig with a small slither of squid or fish on the assist hook.
 This essentially adds scent and food to the already attractive colour, flash and movement of the slow-pitched jigs.